tonytone11/BankofAmerica_Capstone/README.md

 Talent is universal, but opportunity is not.
 Millions of underprivileged youth worldwide have passion and potential for football, but lack:
-Access to quality coaching and training resources Tools to track their development and set meaningful goals Exposure to inspirational stories and role models Structured pathways to
+Access to quality coaching and training resources Tools to track their development and set meaningful goals Exposure to inspirational stories and role models.

 ## Our Solution
 FutureStars provides a comprehensive development platform that fits in a young player's pocket:
-Accessible Training Resources: Curated YouTube training videos categorized by skill, position, and level Simple Progress Tracking: Youth-friendly tools to monitor development without complex metrics Inspirational Role Models: Profiles of professional players to inspired youth Goal-Setting Framework: Structured approach to promote discipline
+* Accessible Training Resources: Curated YouTube training videos categorized by skill, position, and level.
+* Simple Progress Tracking: Youth-friendly tools to monitor development without complex metrics.
+* Inspirational Role Models: Profiles of professional players to inspired youth
+* Goal-Setting Framework: Structured approach to promote discipline.

  ## Frontend technologies:
  <img width="242" src="https://cloudmatetechnologies.com/wp-content/uploads/2024/06/react.js.png"/>  <img width="242" alt="Screenshot 2025-02-25 at 10 47 25 PM" src="https://github.com/user-attachments/assets/f0818e40-c706-4194-95f5-c5ca06019f3b" />